Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 ##	Miscellaneous <a name="miscellaneous"></a>

 ### Usage of DefinitionCodes <a name="DefinitionCodes"></a>
 For some elements within a zib, a DefinitionCode is assigned.
 A DefinitionCode matches with the meaning of a concept.
-For the CBB's we have decided to not take over these DefintionCodes as they are often outdated or wrong.
-Furthermore, they are not of value inside profiles.
+For the CBB's we have decided to not take over these DefintionCodes in because they are often not-well suited or outdated.
+Furthermore, they are not of much value inside profiles because the element's definition provides sufficient meaning.

-More to add!